International Relations and History, BA (Hons)

 Your International Relations and History Experience

-During your three-year International Relations and History course you will have a personal tutor for any pastoral and academic support you may need, and The Society of Ancient Studies and History student society organises social and cultural events.
+During your International Relations and History course you will have a personal tutor for any pastoral and academic support you may need.
+The student societies Politics and International Relations (PAIR), the Society of Ancient Studies and the History student society organise a range of social and cultural events in addition to talks from practitioners.

-The degree structure is flexible, offering a wide-range of specialist modules, including international development, politics and democracy, which allow you to tailor your degree to suit your future career goals.
-You will be taught by innovative experts who have strong national and international links.
+The degree structure is flexible, offering a wide range of specialist modules, including global justice and human rights, the Global South in IR, Shaping Planet Earth, Global Environmental Politics, Empire and Nationhood, or Covert Wars, which allow you to tailor your degree to suit your future career goals.

 International Relations and History Employment Opportunities